PRAEst-76/Omera/resources.md

 ## Map Creation

-[Watabou's Procgen Arcana](https://watabou.itch.io) - Excellent open resource suite for generating random dungeon and area maps with markup.
-Regularly updated.
+[Watabou's Procgen Arcana](https://watabou.itch.io) - This guy is doing the laird's work.
+Excellent open resource suite for generating random dungeon and area maps with markup.
+Regularly updated with new generators added quicker than I can use them.

 [donjon.bin.sh](https://donjon.bin.sh) - Many random generation resources.